We’re here to help

 The bank will ask you to self-assess whether your business (or not-for-profit) has been adversely impacted, no further verification will be required.
 In order to participate you must advise your bank that your business (or not-for-profit) is affected by COVID-19, they will fast track the approval process and provide support as soon as possible.

 Participating banks are also offering loans, including overdrafts, at very low interest rates, to help bridge cash flow gaps.
 Under the government backed SME Loan Guarantee scheme, no loan repayments will be required for the first six months of the loan and applies to new loans made until 30 September 2020.
-Contact a participating bank to discuss eligibility.

 The Federal Government has also introduced a JobKeeper program.
 Under the scheme, businesses and not-for-profits significantly impacted will be able to access a wage subsidy from the Government to continue paying their employees.
 This assistance will help businesses to keep people in their jobs and re-start when the crisis is over.
 For employees, this means they can keep their job and earn an income.